navyas321/PacMan/README.md

 # PacMan
-Classic PacMan recreated in SystemVerilog
+Classic PacMan recreated in SystemVerilog made for a class project.
+Utilized the Altera II board.